adl1995/edge-detectors/README.md

 #### Description

-The Canny edge detector uses a multi-stage algorithm to detect a wide range of edges in images.
+The Canny edge detector uses a multi-stage algorithm to detect edges in images.
 It was developed by John F. Canny in 1986.
-Canny also produced a computational theory of edge detection explaining why the technique works.
+Canny also produced a computational theory of edge detection explaining how the technique works.

 #### Steps Involved
 - Apply Gaussian filter to smooth out the image
-- Find intensity gradients from given image
+- Find intensity gradients from the given image
 - Apply non-maximum suppression to remove spurious response to edge detection
 - Apply double threshold to determine potential edges
 - Track edge by hysteresis: finalize the detection of edges by suppressing all the other edges that are weak and not connected to strong edges (not done)

 #### Motivation

-John Canny's paper on 'A Computational Approach to Edge Detection' [ https://pdfs.semanticscholar.org/55e6/6333402df1a75664260501522800cf3d26b9.pdf ]
+John Canny's paper on ["A Computational Approach to Edge Detection"](https://pdfs.semanticscholar.org/55e6/6333402df1a75664260501522800cf3d26b9.pdf).

 #### Result